heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.3 Authorize DEV to access your third-party application

 DEV will redirect you to a new page requesting authorization to your GitHub account.
-Click Authorize practicaldev to approve the request.
+Click **Authorize practicaldev** to approve the request.
 By approving the request, you allow DEV to identify you by your GitHub account (email and username).

-### 1.4 Welcome to the DEV community
+### 1.4 Accept DEV’s policies

 DEV will redirect you to the main website with a welcome message.
-Within the message, click the checkboxes to confirm that you agree with DEV's **Code of Conduct** and **Terms and Conditions**.
-After clicking the checkboxes, click **Continue** to proceed forward.
+Click the checkboxes to confirm that you agree with DEV's **Code of Conduct** and **Terms and Conditions** within the message, then click **Continue** to proceed forward.

 ## 2. Customize your DEV account